marcdurham/emailer/samples/docker/README.md

 * `docker-compose.yml` - tells docker how to setup the volumes and build the file
 * `Dockerfile` - sets up Python, installs emailer, and runs emailer

-## 3. Setup emailer

-Copy the [emailer/sample-emailer.json](../../emailer/sample-emailer.json) file to your server and rename it `~/emailer/emailer.json`.

-Then replace the apropriate fields.

-Also open up `Dockerfile` and replace `mykey` with `testkey` or whatever you named the key under `keys` it in your `emailer.json`.

-## 4. Build the docker container
+## 3. Build the docker container

 Run `docker-compose build` from inside the `~/emailer/` folder.

 This will download python, and install emailer and it's depenencies into a container.
 So it won't mess with your system's python environment.

 Docker Compose is being used, because it is good at passing variables to `docker run` like the volume, and naming the container.

+## 4. Setup the config file

+Run `docker-compose run --rm emailer /bin/sh`
+This will put you in a shell in the docker container.

+Now run `email --sample-config > emailer.json` to create a config file.

+Finally type `exit` to exit the docker container.

+Now open the `emailer.json` file and replace the appropriate fields.
+Under `keys` there is a `testkey`, each key can be a different Google Sheet schedule so you can run schedules for multiple groups.
+For example `"springfield": "ABC"` for a Google sheet who's id is "ABC" that represents Springfield's schedule.

+Also open up `Dockerfile` and replace `testkey` with whatever you named the key. (ex. `springfield`)

 ## 5. Run emailer to make sure it has OAuth access.